bogma/solv_website/content/event/2018/sbgcup/05/index.md

 ---
-title: "Landesmeisterschaft allgemeine Klasse und 5.
+title: "5.
 Salzburger Sportvoglcup 2018"
 date: 2018-09-15T15:00:00+01:00 # date of creation of the file
 draft: false
 status: done